 - "Annual Heat Input" means the total heat input of fuels burned by a unit in a calendar year, as determined from the higher heating value and cumulative annual usage of each fuel. - "Boiler or Steam Generator" means any external combustion equipment fired with liquid and/or gaseous and/or solid fuel that is used to produce steam or to heat water.
 Boiler or Steam Generator does not include any fired or unfired waste heat recovery boiler that is used to recover or augment heat from the exhaust of any combustion equipment. - "Digester Gas" means gas derived from the decomposition of organic matter in a digester. - "Gaseous Fuel" means any fuel which is a gas at standard conditions. - "Landfill Gas" means gas derived from the decomposition of waste in a landfill. - "Modification" or "Modify" means any of the following actions: - 1.
 Replacing a burner or burners on a unit; or - 2.
 Removing a unit from the site of its original installation and installing it at a different location.
 A unit that is reinstalled within the same stationary source is not modified. - "Non-gaseous Fuel" means any fuel which is not a gas at standard conditions. - "Parts Per Million" or "ppm" means parts per million by volume expressed on a dry gas basis. - "Process Heater" means any external combustion equipment fired with liquid and/or gaseous and/or solid fuel and which transfers heat from combustion gases to water or process streams.
 Process Heater does not include any kiln or oven used for drying, baking, curing, cooking, calcinating or vitrifying or any unfired waste heat recovery heater that is used to recover sensible heat from the exhaust of any combustion equipment. - "Rated Heat Input Capacity" means the heat input capacity specified on the nameplate of the combustion unit, typically reported in million Btu per hour.
 If the combustion unit has been physically modified such that its maximum heat input is different than the heat input capacity specified on the nameplate, the modified maximum heat input shall be considered as the rated heat input.
 The new maximum heat input must be certified, in writing, by the manufacturer or installer and engineering calculations supporting the new maximum heat input rating must be submitted to and approved by the District.
-The District may require the modified maximum heat input capacity to be demonstrated by a fuel meter while operating the unit at maximum capacity. - "Shutdown Period" means the period of time during which a unit is taken from an operational to a non-operational status by allowing it to cool down from its operating temperature to a cold or ambient temperature as the fuel supply is turned off.
-A unit is considered in shutdown status when the fuel supply to the unit is turned off for a continuous period of at least 30 minutes. - "Startup Period" means the period of time during which a unit is brought from a shutdown status to its operating temperature and pressure. - "Unit" means any boiler, steam generator, or process heater.
+The District may require the modified maximum heat input capacity to be demonstrated by a fuel meter while operating the unit at maximum capacity. - "Shutdown Period" means the period of time during which a unit is taken from an operational to a non-operational status by allowing it to cool down from its operating temperature to a cold or ambient temperature as the fuel supply is turned off. - "Startup Period" means the period of time during which a unit is brought from a shutdown status to its operating temperature and pressure. - "Unit" means any boiler, steam generator, or process heater.